ucd-os-pistachio-s18/msl-clang-001/README.md

 ##### DATA STRUCTURES:

 We were required to implement a binary search tree using recursive methods.
 The tree itself is a doubly-linked structure of node structs.
-The nodes have pointers to their parent and left and right children along with count of a count and character pointer to the character array required.
+The nodes have pointers to their parent and left and right children along with count of and character pointer to the character array required.
 There are several functions implemented throughout this application.
 Not all of them are useful or used but they are implemented.